 - Go fragrance-free.
 The fragrance is often only labeled as “fragrance”; and you can’t be sure what chemicals make those scents.

 - Check the water anyone consumes for contaminants.

 - Avoid pesticide and herbicide use around the home.

-Following these tips may delay puberty in a child, but they may not.
-Genetics also plays a role, and it is hard for a parent to control the greater environment a child is a part of.
+Following these tips may counter early puberty in a child, but they may not.
+Genetics also play a role, and it is hard for parents to control the greater environment their sons and daughters experience.